 Ignoring Negative or Dangerous Behavior

 The initial signs of addiction often manifest as symptoms of other mental health disorders such as isolating oneself from friends and family and losing interest in work or hobbies.
 Loved ones will often ignore these symptoms and write them off as a passing phase caused by someone feeling “down”.

 As the addicts’ disease progress, their symptoms evolve from a decrease in time spent with family and friends into outright avoidance or rejection of the community they once dedicated themselves to.

-As addicts begin to isolate more, their potentially dangerous behaviors (driving while intoxicated, spending more time seeking out illicit substances) are continually ignored in the misplaced hope that the addict will soon realize the error of their ways.
+As addicts begin to isolate more, their potentially dangerous behaviors (driving while intoxicated, spending more time seeking out illicit substances) are continually ignored in the misplaced hope that the addict will soon realize the error of their ways or seek substance abuse treatment on their own initiative.
 By ignoring the problem, enablers passively condone this behavior making intervention an even more difficult task.

 Enablers find themselves stuck between a rock and a hard place in regards to how to take action; on one hand, they wish to intervene in addicts’ behavior while on the other hand, they fear that any action taken runs the risk of pushing their loved one further away.
 Enablers will often feel as if their emotions are invalid in comparison to those suffering from substance abuse.
 By not expressing their emotions, enablers are left powerless over the situation and find it difficult to stop their enabling behavior.

 This conundrum often leads enablers to take no action at all, by default supporting the addicts’ behaviors.
 Enablers often have difficulty expressing emotion due to this internal struggle, leaving them feeling as if there is nothing they can do to help besides defending their loved one against what the enabler considers outsiders’ opinions.